NanoHttpd/nanohttpd/README.md

 			<version>CURRENT_VERSION</version>
 		</dependency>

-Here you write your own subclass of *fi.iki.elonen.NanoWebSocketServer* to configure and to serve the websocket requests.
-A small standard echo example is included as *fi.iki.elonen.samples.echo.DebugWebSocketServer*.
+Here you write your own subclass of *org.nanohttpd.NanoWebSocketServer* to configure and to serve the websocket requests.
+A small standard echo example is included as *org.nanohttpd.samples.echo.DebugWebSocketServer*.
 You can use it as a starting point to implement your own services.

 ### Develop a custom HTTP file server